Windows XP feels like home

 Since Internet Explorer 6 wouldn't load anything, I had to use my main computer to download everything I needed such as drivers (including stuff like AHCI support and wi-fi).
 I made sure to get 7-zip and a decent text editor such as Notepad++ 7.9.2, the last version to support XP, or Vim (more on that later).

-I'd say it's debatable if you really need a lot of updates, so I only got a couple: an update to the root certificates, TLS 1.1 and 1.2 support, and an update for Remote Desktop, because it's useful to login remotely (inside my home network, of course) with rdesktop.
+I'd say it's debatable if you really need a lot of updates, so I only got a couple: an update to the root certificates (not enough certificates?
+Try this), TLS 1.1 and 1.2 support, and an update for Remote Desktop, because it's useful to login remotely (inside my home network, of course) with rdesktop.
 But if you really want ALL THE UPDATES and your system is in English by all means get the unofficial Service Pack 4.

 Internet